Tythos/domacs/README.md

 ## The DigitalOcean Minecraft Automated Compute Server

+### Background

+This is a collection of Terraform resources that can facilitate an automated deployment of a Minecraft server using DigitalOcean.

+The server will be exposed with a specific domain you specify in the Terraform variables, along with other inputs.

+You can also customize the server properties by modifying the relevant block of the `user_data.yaml.tpl` file but be aware this may cause the VM to reboot; adjusting in-place may be preferable and will persist because these resources include a cloud volume mounted against the Minecraft data path.

 ### Deployment

 Provide values for the Terraform variables by either defining a `terraform.tfvars` file (which will be excluded from version control via `.gitignore`), or by defining environmental variables with the `TF_VAR_` prefix.